kschuetz/collection-views/README.md

 ```

-...but be aware, this method will throw an `IndexOutOfBoundsException` if you provide it an invalid index:
+...but be aware, `unsafeGet` will throw an `IndexOutOfBoundsException` if you provide it an invalid index:
 ```Java
 System.out.println("vector1.unsafeGet(1000) = "  + vector1.unsafeGet(1000));
 // *** throws IndexOutOfBoundsException
 ```

-Also, `unsafeGet` may return `null` if that is what the underlying collection contains.
+`unsafeGet` may return `null` if that is what the underlying collection contains.

 ### Slices

 You can create slices of another `Vector` using `take`, `drop`, or `slice`.
-The results of these methods are also `Vector`s,
-and none of them make copies of the original underlying data structure.
+The results of these methods are also `Vector`s, and none of them make copies of the original underlying collection.

 ```Java
 Vector<Integer> vector2 = vector1.take(5);